prantikaC/PERK/README.md

 - The full **construction + evaluation pipeline**: extraction → entity resolution →
   Neo4j graph build → triple & QA evaluation.

+### Workflow
-Note: The corpus of emails is first constructed/curated, then an ontology is designed, and then the PKG is built by extracting triples from the email corpus conforming to ontological constraints.
+The corpus of emails is first constructed/curated, then an ontology is designed, and then the PKG is built by extracting triples from the email corpus conforming to ontological constraints.
 QA dataset is currently built using the email corpus and the ontology (to restrict to ontology-specified entities and relations).

 ### PERKOnto

-PERKOnto defines 14 node types and 14 relationship types covering the research collaboration domain.
+The current email corpus, ontology and PKG assume that the user is a computer scientist whose broad research interests lie in Natural Language Processing.
+Accordingly, PERKOnto defines 14 node types and 14 relationship types covering the research collaboration domain.

 Full ontology files (OWL, Turtle) are in `ontology/`.